-“We were destined for each other by card fortunetelling at a café – you were the attractive queen of hearts while I was only the jack of clubs.”
+“You were the attractive queen of hearts while I was only the jack of clubs.”

 “Oh, really?”
 I laugh nervously and try not to look at where his hand is moving.
 He should really keep both hands on the steering wheel.
 But he rattles on.

 “I always have my coffee in the same café, a nice gringo place by the way.
 And I always tell my fortune with the cards before each day’s drive.
 And isn’t it remarkable that a lovely señorita such as you need a lift just today when there’s a queen of hearts in the reading?”